[This is a direct transcription from the podcast please excuse any typing errors.]

 7. Candidate and Client Pathways

-Something else that will make you stand out from the crowd are candidate and client pathways.
+Something else that will make you stand out from the crowd is candidate and client pathways.

 Say you’re dealing with a passive candidate that you’ve managed to locate.
 You could easily get a flow chart created of how the process works when they engage with you.